fsfe/pmpc-website/README.md

 Adding a new supporting organisation requires two steps:

-1. Add a new entry in [site/data/organisations/organisations.json](https://git.fsfe.org/max.mehl/pmpc-website/src/improve-readme/site/data/organisations/organisations.json) in valid JSON format, the file should be self-explaining: *name* is the full name of the organisation, *img* is the name of the logo file (case-sensitive!), and *url* the web address of the organisation.
+1. Add a new entry in [site/data/organisations/organisations.json](https://git.fsfe.org/pmpc/website/src/branch/master/site/data/organisations/organisations.json) in valid JSON format, the file should be self-explaining: *name* is the full name of the organisation, *img* is the name of the logo file (case-sensitive!), and *url* the web address of the organisation.
 To make sure that the file has a valid JSON syntax you can use [jsonlint.com](https://jsonlint.com/) or another tool before committing your changes.
-2. Add the organisation's logo to the [site/static/img/organisations](https://git.fsfe.org/max.mehl/pmpc-website/src/improve-readme/site/static/img/organisations) directory.
+2. Add the organisation's logo to the [site/static/img/organisations](https://git.fsfe.org/pmpc/website/src/branch/master/site/static/img/organisations) directory.
 Please only upload PNG files with maximum 150px width or 100px height – ideally using transparency instead of white as background so we can also use it on other backgrounds some day.
 Consider using `pngcrush` or a similar tool to reduce the file's size and remove metadata.

 ### Technical information about the online build

 The FSFE uses Drone to automatically deploy the PMPC website.
-The website is automatically deployed when there's a push to the master branch of the repository, as well as once an hour (to update signatures).
+The website is automatically deployed when there's a push to the master branch of the repository, a PR merged, as well as once an hour (to update signatures).

-To trigger a build, use something like this:
+To trigger a build manually, use something like this:

 ```
 git commit --allow-empty -m 'Trigger build'